LaskoA/CarsScraping/README.md

 # Cars scraping
 There is a file car.csv with some random card models inside.
 My idea was to search automatically for those cars in Wikipedia, get production years and print them.
-File regular.py perform synchronous search, fast.py - asynchronous.
+File regular.py performs synchronous search with Selenium (around 34 seconds), async.py - asynchronous with BeautifulSoup (around 7 seconds).
-Unfortunately, their speed is equal...
 ## Installation

 Python3 must be installed